togglebyte/togglebit.io/content/posts/2021-06-11_learning-rust.md

 * Methods vs associated functions
 * Calling a method
 * Calling a method like an associated function
+* Tuple structs
+* New type pattern is just a word for wrapping an existing type in a tuple struct.
+There is nothing magical about this.

 Note: Structs can't contain fields that are of the same type as the struct, as the compiler has to know the size of the struct at compile time.